San Ramon Pedestrian Accident Lawyer

 The city of San Ramon is located in Contra Costa County, California.
 Nestled in the San Ramon Valley next to Mount Diablo, San Ramon has a mix of gentle hills and flat terrain, with a mild Mediterranean climate and many mature trees lining its residential neighborhoods and commercial areas.
 All in all, it's a great place to take a walk.
 Unfortunately, walking on neighborhood streets and commercial thoroughfares means that pedestrians have to mix with motor vehicles, and that combination can lead to accidents between walkers and drivers -- accidents in which the walker is almost always going to sustain more damage.
 When this happens, an experienced pedestrian accident lawyer like the personal injury attorneys at our law firm can help pedestrian victims receive compensation for the injuries -- sometimes severe -- that they may suffer when being struck by a motor vehicle.Injuries That May Result from a Pedestrian Accident

 When a two-ton passenger vehicle (or an even larger truck) strikes a pedestrian, the results can be devastating -- even fatal.
-Common injuries include fractures and other serious injuries to the legs, which are often the first part of a pedestrian's body struck by a motor vehicle, because that is the typical height of vehicle bumpers.
-When the force of injury is significant enough to throw the pedestrian either up onto a vehicle's hood into an impact with a windshield or propel them through the air until they strike the ground, another vehicle, or other hard object nearby, damage to the pedestrian's head in the form of skull fractures, concussions, intracranial bleeding, or other traumatic brain injuries are common.
+Common injuries include fractures and other severe injuries to the legs, often the first part of a pedestrian's body struck by a motor vehicle because that is the typical height of vehicle bumpers.
+When the force of injury is significant enough to throw the pedestrian either up onto a vehicle's hood into an impact with a windshield or propel them through the air until they strike the ground, another car, or another hard object nearby, damage to the pedestrian's head in the form of skull fractures, concussions, intracranial bleeding, or other traumatic brain injuries are common.

-Depending upon the exact physical mechanism of impact -- what part of the vehicle impacts which part of the pedestrian's body and with how much force -- other types of bone fractures, blunt force trauma, lacerations, avulsions, and bleeding may occur.
-Even a pedestrian who appears to have only been impacted lightly by a moving motor vehicle should be checked out medically, and for more serious injuries treatment may be needed on an emergency basis.How Common are Pedestrian Accidents?
+Depending upon the exact physical mechanism of impact -- what part of the vehicle impacts which part of the pedestrian's body and how much force -- other types of bone fractures, blunt force trauma, lacerations, avulsions, and bleeding may occur.
+Even a pedestrian who appears to have only been impacted lightly by a moving motor vehicle should be checked out medically.
+For more serious injuries, treatment may be needed on an emergency basis.How Common are Pedestrian Accidents?

 - In 2018, nearly 900 California pedestrians were killed on our roads, an increase of more than 25% over the prior four years.

-- In that same year, more than 14,000 pedestrians were injured on California roadways.
+- That same year, more than 14,000 pedestrians were injured on California roadways.

 - More than 7,000 pedestrian deaths occurred on California roads during the preceding decade.